 A (Very) Brief Primer on Public-key Encryption

 Prepare to be confused!

-Since certificates are based on public key encryption, please keep in mind that you will need to have the public key of the intended e-mail recipient in order to encrypt the e-mail.
+Since certificates are based on public-key encryption (also known as public-key cryptography or asymmetric cryptography), please keep in mind that you will need to have the public key of the intended e-mail recipient in order to encrypt the e-mail.
 Conversely, if someone wants to send you an encrypted e-mail, that person needs your public key.
 As an example, if I want to send an e-mail to Bob, I will need Bob’s public key to encrypt the e-mail.
 When Bob receives the encrypted e-mail, Bob’s e-mail client uses his personal private key to decrypt the e-mail.
 If Bob wants to send me an e-mail, he will need my public key to encrypt the e-mail.
 This post steps through the creation of your own personal public/private key pair.
 The public key is what an e-mail sender will need to encrypt an e-mail sent to you.
 Your private key is kept only by you since that is used to decrypt any e-mails encrypted using your public key.
 If your private key is obtained by anyone else, then that person would be able to decrypt and read your e-mails.

 Is There an Easier Way?